 OiYan Poon

-Dr. OiYan Poon is a community-engaged research scholar, educator, storyteller, and leader for intersectional racial equity.
-Her research has focused on the racial politics of Asian Americans, education access, affirmative action, and admissions systems and practices.
-She is the author of Asian American Is Not a Color: Conversations on Race, Affirmative Action, and Family (2024, Beacon Press), which explores how Asian Americans are shaping the future of race relations through debates over education policies like affirmative action, using personal narrative and interviews of Asian Americans across the country.
-In Rethinking College Admissions: Research-Based Practice and Policy (2022, Harvard Education Press), she and her co-editor, Mike Bastedo, and colleagues examine and offer new ideas to transform the unequal structures and systemic norms of college-going in the U.S.
+Dr. OiYan Poon is an author and race and education scholar.
+She is currently serving as a consultant on higher education equity to Illinois Governor JB Pritzker’s office.
+Dr. Poon is also an Adjunct Associate Professor at the University of Illinois, Urbana-Champaign and co-director of the College Admissions Futures Co-Lab.
+Her research has focused on the racial politics of Asian Americans, education access, and admissions systems and practices.
+She is the author of Asian American Is Not a Color: Conversations on Race, Affirmative Action, and Family, which explores how Asian Americans are shaping the future of race relations through debates over education policies like affirmative action.
+She is also co-editor of Rethinking College Admissions: Research-Based Practice and Policy.
+Her work has appeared widely in national media outlets including NPR, the New York Times, the Washington Post, The Atlantic, and The New Yorker.

 OiYan has worked closely in partnership with practitioner-leaders to advance race and class equity in college admissions.
 In 2019–20, with practitioner-leaders from ACCEPT she co-led the Hack the Gates project, which convened researchers and practitioners in college admissions to begin reimagining college admissions systems.
 According to Dr. Angel Pérez, NACAC CEO, this influential work inspired NACAC to launch the creation of a Center for Reimagining College Access.
 Dr. Poon was also a lead co-author of amicus briefs defending diversity and race-conscious admissions, submitted to federal courts including the US Supreme Court in the SFFA v.
 Harvard case.